-80 This policy was approved by the Board of Trustees on October 2022
+71 This policy was approved by the Trust Board on 14 March 2024

-Examples of Special Category Data that we process
+Appendix 1 - Examples of Special Category Data that we process

-Pupil health data and information concerning their racial / ethnic origin in admissions records and in pupil records / trip packs

-Special Educational Needs information

-School census information

-Attendance records

-Biometric data ie fingerprints for cashless catering / door entry systems

-Information contained within child protection and safeguarding records

-Staff application forms

-HR files including and disciplinary and capability proceedings which may include DBS, and right to work checks, health, and equal opportunities data (disability, race, ethnicity, sexual orientation).

-Accident reporting documentation

-Our Record of Processing Activities (RoPA) details the types of information we hold and the grounds upon which we process it, as does our Privacy Notice which may be found on our website.
+- 72 Examples of where we may process special category data include in: - Employee health data and information concerning their racial / ethnic origin - Pupil health data and information concerning their racial / ethnic origin in admissions records and in pupil records / trip packs - Special Educational Needs information - School census information - Attendance records - Biometric data e.g. fingerprints for cashless catering / door entry systems - Information contained within child protection and safeguarding records - Staff application forms - HR files including and disciplinary and capability proceedings which may include DBS, and right to work checks, health, and equal opportunities data (disability, race, ethnicity, sexual orientation). - Accident reporting documentation - 73 Our Record of Processing Activities (RoPA) details the types of information we hold and the grounds upon which we process it; as does our Privacy Notice which can be found on our website.